danielatrivella/np3_ligand/np3_LigPCDS/README.md

-# NP³ LigPCDS: Labeled Dataset of X-ray Protein Ligand 3D Images in Point Clouds and Validated Deep Learning Models
+# NP³ LigPCDS: Labeled Dataset of X-ray Protein Ligand Images in 3D Point Cloud Representations and Validated Deep Learning Models

 This repository contains the code used to create the LigPCDS dataset and the stratified training dataset (steps 1 to 5 from parts A and B of the workflow).
 The code for the models training pipeline and validation (step 6 from part B and part C of the workflow) is presented in the np3_DL_segmentation repository.